I Finally Know How to Pray to Be Heard by God

-I was born into a Catholic family, and since I was young, I observed all kinds of religious rituals with my parents, among which various prayers impressed me most.
-Rosarywas the most basic one we Catholic had to keep.
+I was born into a Catholic family, and since I was young, I observed all kinds of religious rituals with my parents, among which, various prayers impressed me most.
+Rosary was the most basic one we Catholics had to observe.
 Every night we would pray the Rosary.
-First, we made the sign of the cross with the crucifix on our fingers and prayed the Apostles’ Creed; next, we prayed the Our Father, ten Hail Marys, the Glory Be, and prayed mysteries for each of the five sections of the rosary, and then prayed a Hail Mary.
+First, we made the sign of the cross with the crucifix on our fingers and prayed the Apostles’ Creed; next, we prayed the Our Father, ten Hail Marys, the Glory Be, and prayed mysteries for each of the five sections of the rosary, and then prayed the Hail Holy Queen.
 The prayers were very long, and it was really not easy to finish all of them.

-“Nine-day prayer” was also another kind of prayer in Catholicism, which meant praying for the same wish for nine days in a row so as to gain the Lord’s favor and help.
-We also had a prayer-book, in which there were different prayers for different wishes.
-Before praying, we would intensively meditate on our wishes; then we would read the related words in the book; after finishing these words, we would say Our Father, Hail Mary, The Glory Be, then meditate, and say the Closing Prayer to end the prayer.
+Novena prayer is another kind of prayer in Catholicism, which means praying for the same intention for nine days in a row so as to gain the Lord’s favor and help.
+We also had a prayer book, in which there are different prayers for different intentions.
+Before praying, we would intensively meditate on our intentions; then we would read the related words in the book; after finishing these words, we would say Our Father, Hail Mary, the Glory Be, then meditate, and say the closing prayer at the end.
 It was really not easy to finish this prayer either, and at that time I thought it a godly manner.
-But as time went on, I found that many of my wishes failed to come true.
-I couldn’t help but start to wonder: “Isn’t it said that as long as we pray for the same wish for 9 days in a row then it will come true?
-Why haven’t my wishes been realized?
-If such prayer cannot help us get our wishes, then why do we keep praying in such a way?”
-Thus I became somewhat unwilling to attend this prayer, but seeing everyone else in the church did so, I had no choice but to keep on acting this way.
+But as time went on, I found that many of my intentions failed to come true.
+I couldn’t help but start to wonder: “Isn’t it said that as long as we pray for the same intention for 9 days in a row then it will come true?
+Why haven’t my intentions been realized?
+If such prayer cannot help us realize our intentions, then why do we keep praying in such a way?”
+Thus I became somewhat unwilling to do this prayer, but seeing everyone else in the church did so, I had no choice but to keep on acting this way.

 Apart from the prayers above, there was also walking and praying the Rosary.
 Each time we did it, we would get up at 3 a.m., carry the statue of the Blessed Mother to a room, kneel in prayer and repeat the prayers over and over for an hour, and then move to another room and repeat the process.
 Actually, I really didn’t want to attend this ritual, because I was so tired and sleepy when doing it.
 I was also a little confused: “Why don’t we pray directly to the Lord, but pray to the Blessed Mother instead?”
 But I often heard my parents say: “Theis the Holy Son, and Mary is His Blessed Mother.
 If we want to ask something from the Lord Jesus, we should pray to the Blessed Mother first.
 Through her intercession, our prayers will certainly be answered.”
-In addition, I knew that was the rule of Catholicism, and didn’t want to be condemned by the Lord for breaking it.
-So I still persisted in attending this ceremony following the crowd.
+Though I thought such an interpretation was a bit far-fetched, I didn’t want to be condemned by the Lord for breaking the rule of Catholicism.
+So I still persisted in attending this ceremony, following the crowd.
 This continued until one day when an accident happened during our prayer …

 After reading God’s words, I understood that any prayer which is ineffective and merely a case of going through the motions is a religious rule and ritual, which is unbeloved by God.
-I recalled my prayers before, such as Rosary prayer, Nine-day prayer, walking and praying, and fasting and praying—I just paid attention to outward practices but didn’t focus on whether there was any result or not, just performing ceremonies.
-Later, though I was confused about these ceremonies and unwilling to observe them, seeing that others in the church all prayed that way and considered it beloved by the Lord, I had no choice but to follow them.
-However, having kept the ceremonies all these years, not only did I not have peace and joy in my heart, I actually was ever more tired, and my relationship with the Lord grew more and more remote.
+I recalled my prayers before, such as Rosary prayer, Novena prayer, walking and praying, and fasting and praying—I just paid attention to outward practices and performed ceremonies but didn’t focus on whether there was any result or not.
+Later, though I was confused about these ceremonies and unwilling to observe them, seeing that others in the church all prayed that way and believed it was beloved by the Lord, I had no choice but to follow them.
+However, having kept the ceremonies all these years, not only did I not have peace and joy in my heart, but I became ever more tired, and my relationship with the Lord grew more and more remote.
 Only now did I have a real awakening: God didn’t like such religious prayers, and thus no matter how much we prayed, we couldn’t gain the work of the Holy Spirit.
 I felt that I had been so ignorant before.

 Afterward, I read another two passages of God’s words regarding prayer.
-Almighty God says, “A normal spiritual life is to live a life before God.
-When praying one can quiet one’s heart before God, and through prayer one can seek for enlightenment by the Holy Spirit, know God’s words, and can understand the will of God.”
-“Prayer is not a case of going through the formalities, or following procedure, or reciting the words of God, which is to say, prayer does not mean parroting words and copying others.
-In prayer, you must give your heart to God, sharing the words in your heart with God so that you may be touched by God.”
+Almighty God says, “A normal spiritual life is a life lived before God.
+When praying, one can quiet one’s heart before God, and through prayer, one can seek the Holy Spirit’s enlightenment, know God’s words, and understand God’s will.”
+“Prayer is not a case of just going through the motions, following procedure, or reciting the words of God.
+That is to say, praying is not parroting certain words and it is not imitating others.
+In prayer, one must reach the state where one’s heart can be given to God, laying open one’s heart so that it may be moved by God.”

 God’s words state very clearly that prayer is not to go through processes, go through the motions, or recite God’s words by heart, but rather to gain more enlightenment and illumination of the Holy Spirit and understand God’s will and requirement.
 I thought of how I had always observed various rituals of Catholicism in prayer.
 Every time I prayed, I just repeated the same words, and I wasn’t moved by God at all; after my prayer I only felt my legs were tired and in pain.
 Sometimes when I just started praying, I wanted to end it quickly.
-In every prayer I went through the process.
-I remembered the words the Lord said, “God is a spirit; and they that adore him, must adore him in spirit and in truth.”
-(John 4:24).
+In every prayer I just went through the process.
+I remembered the words the Lord said, “God is a Spirit: and they that worship Him must worship Him in spirit and in truth” (John 4:24).
 God doesn’t care how much we say or how long we pray.
-Instead, He requests us to pray to Him with a sincere heart.
-I recalled that although later I didn’t say certain words repeatedly in prayer, I didn’t pray that God enlightened me to understand His will and words.
+Instead, He requests us to pray to Him with a sincere heart so that we can understand His words.
 At the thought of this, I saw even more clearly that my prayers in the past weren’t in line with God’s will.